a3X3k/InCTF/InCTF Junior 2021/Qualifiers/Misc/Mimmic/README.md

 ### Solution

 - From the challenge name and hints its evident that the secret message is given as spam.
-- [Decoding](https://www.spammimic.com/decodespace.shtml) the space and tab enclosed characters gives the flag.
+- [Decoding](https://www.spammimic.com/decodespace.shtml) the space and tab enclosed characters gives the [pastebin](https://pastebin.com/embed_js/0sHZNAj2) link which has the flag.

 ### Flag